 - Abdominal pain

-Stones in the kidneys can obstruct the urinary flow in the kidneys or the ureters, leading to severe flank pain and possibly blood in the urine.
-Stones in the bladder can lead to symptoms such as pain and increased urge and frequency of urination.
+Stones in the kidneys can obstruct the urinary flow in the kidneys or the ureters, which can lead to severe flank pain and possibly blood in the urine.
+Stones in the bladder can lead to symptoms such as pain, as well as an increased urge and frequency of urination.

 - Urine culture and urinalysis to reveal signs of hematuria, pyuria, infection and acidity.

 - Complete blood count tests to detect elevated white blood cells indicative of infection.